 If you're wondering how we get to those numbers here are a few details for you.
 Currently we use different methods depending on the industry and this article will focus on Commercial and Industrial solar installations.
 There is another article with more details on how we calculate the impact of Solar Home Systems.

 For bigger installations we cannot apply the GOGLA impact standard and therefore rely on different inputs and ways of calculating the impact.
 Please note that we are using the USAID Clean Energy Emission Reduction (CLEER) Tool.

 As an input we have several variables:

 From this input we see how much CO2 will be offset annually.
-Then we assume this offset will continue over 15 years.
+Then, we assume this offset will continue over the duration of the loan.
 This is because these installations are designed to be longer lasting infrastructures.

 For C&I installations it isn’t relevant to calculate how many people access electricity.
 The social impact is better described in terms of the Sustainable Development Goals.

 Impact can mean so much more than just the amount of CO2e emissions avoided.
 To give you a better view of this we have decided to use the UN's 2030 Sustainable Development Goals.
 You will find the goals on each loan page that we assess to be directly affected through an investment in that loan.

 All Trine loans directly impact goal 7 for affordable and clean energy and goal 13 for climate action, but it does not stop there.
 We see that C&I installations contribute directly to the following goals: